IFU for Medical Devices

 A horizontal standard is a standard that applies to all product groups, such as machinery, toys, medical devices and personal protective equipment, and is not limited to just one (vertical) product category.

-The horizontal standard for Information for Use is the IEC/IEEE 82079-1:2019 standard (note: at the time of writing, this standard has been published but is not yet part of the European Legislation Framework; therefore, until then, its predecessor, the ISO IEC 82079-1:2012 applies).
+The horizontal standard for Information for Use is the IEC/IEEE 82079-1:2019 standard (this standard is part of the European Legislation Framework).

 Let's have a look at the following example that shows us the difference between a general requirement in a directive/regulation versus a more detailed requirement in a standard.